 KV - Velocity Constant

-Theoreticly KV represents the speed at which the motor rotates for every volt applied to the motor.
-For example if a motor is 2300kv with a 3s battery motor applied to its ends then the motor will spin at 2600x12.60 =32,760 rpm (Revolutions per minute - number of turns in one minute), without propellers.
+Theoreticly rc brushless motor KV rating represents the speed at which the motor rotates for every volt applied to the motor.
+For example if a motor is 2300kv with a 3S quadcopter battery motor applied to its ends then the motor will spin at 2600x12.60 =32,760 rpm (Revolutions per minute - number of turns in one minute), without propellers.
 The rpm decreases gradually because of air resistance.

 Higher the KV means lower resistance and higher current draw and lower efficiencies.
 Lower KV means higher resistance and lower current draw and considerably better efficiencies.